GoPeaks-AI/HypothesisReader/README.md

 ```

 ## Installing CausalityExtraction
-With [devtools](https://www.rdocumentation.org/packages/devtools) installed, the **CausalityExtraction** package can be installed wiby executing the following:
+With [devtools](https://www.rdocumentation.org/packages/devtools) installed, the **CausalityExtraction** package can be installed by executing the following:

 ```
 devtools::install_github("canfielder/CausalityExtraction")